Shukrah-036/webscraper/README.md

-# webscraper
+# web-scraper-thesis

-For my thesis project
+For my thesis, this is a web scraper app developed using Java and Spring in the backend, and thymeleaf in the frontend.